Hey there, fellow work-from-home warriors! Let’s talk about something that’s been weighing heavily on my mind lately: the downside of remote work.

 What can people who want to work from home do to improve the situation?

-People who thrive working from home need to set up a dedicated workspace, stick to regular work hours, take regular breaks, and find ways to stay connected with their co-workers virtually.
+People who thrive working from home must set up a dedicated workspace, stick to regular work hours, take regular breaks, and find ways to stay connected with their co-workers virtually.

 -